Dakini87/EatingMonsersGame/README.md

 # EatingMonsersGame
-The following were the step by step process of how this small 2d game came together:
+The following were the steps of how this small 2d game called 'Eating Monsters' came together:

 1. Download the bird package from this website: https://game.courses/birds/